Balatro vs Mewgenics

 Pick Balatro if

-- You love deckbuilders like Slay the Spire with poker hand recognition.
+- You love poker and deckbuilders like Slay the Spire and want instant gratification.

 Pick Mewgenics if